Dorsey2121/ecommerce-pattern-library/patterns/footer/README.md

 ---
 footer:
   desc: |
-    Main footer to be used on all pages.
-Footer features navigation back to home page as well as social media links.
+    The footer is used on all pages.
+The footer features social media links as well as a link to the homepage.
 ---